What is fermentation and are fermented foods beneficial for me?

 • Tempeh: tempeh is a fermented soybean block, originating in Indonesia, that is fermented in two steps.
 First, soybeans are fermented with bacteria; then, the fermented soybeans are inoculated with a mold, Rhizopus oligosporus, and fermented into a “cake” or block.
 This one is a bit of a wild card as it needs to be cooked, which will kill off any live microbes present in the food.

 • Yogurt: yogurt is probably the most common fermented food in North America and it is produced by fermenting milk or non-dairy milks with lactic acid bacteria.
 It’s a common misconception that yogurt is always probiotic.
-In fact, yogurt bacteria tend to die off the yogurt making process, so approved probiotic bacteria are added at the end of manufacturing.
+In fact, yogurt bacteria tend to die off the the yogurt making process, so approved probiotic bacteria are added at the end of manufacturing.

 Unlike other fermented foods, Bio-K+ offers research-verified strains of lactic acid producing bacteria in large enough amounts to have a specific benefit.
 Each little white bottle of Bio-K+ contains a guaranteed minimum of 50 Billion CFU!